Tephra: Classification

+Tephra consisting of very small pyroclastic rock particles in the 25–125 μm size range, invisible to the naked eye, is also called cryptotephra.

 The use of tephra layers, which bear their own unique chemistry and character, as temporal marker horizons in archaeological and geological sites, is known as tephrochronology.

 Etymology

 The word "tephra" and "pyroclast" both derive from Greek: The word τέφρα (téphra) means "ash", while pyroclast is derived from the Greek πῦρ (pyr), meaning "fire", and κλαστός (klastós), meaning "broken in pieces".
+The word τέφραv (means "ashes") is used in broad context within an account by Aristotle of an eruption on Vulcano (Hiera) in Meteorologica.

-Environmental impacts
+Environmental effects

-The release of tephra into the troposphere impacts the environment physically and chemically.
+The release of tephra into the troposphere affects the environment physically and chemically.
 Physically, volcanic blocks damage local flora and human settlements.
-Ash damages communication and electrical systems, coats forests and plant life reducing photosynthesis, and pollutes groundwater.
+Ash damages communication and electrical systems, coats forests and plant life, reducing photosynthesis, and pollutes groundwater.
 Tephra changes below- and above-ground air and water movement.
-Chemically, tephra release can impact the water cycle.
-Tephra particles can cause ice crystals to grow in clouds which increases precipitation.
+Chemically, tephra release can affect the water cycle.
+Tephra particles can cause ice crystals to grow in clouds, which increases precipitation.
 Nearby watersheds and the ocean can experience elevated mineral levels, especially iron, which can cause explosive population growth in plankton communities.
 This, in turn, can result in eutrophication.